-- Educate the public about how their tax dollars are used to support an unjust and unhealthy food system. - Challenge the public to view government food assistance programs as beneficial and warranting increased funding. - 3) Illustrate that government food assistance programs give public money back to the public.
-It's our own money! - 4) Invite more people experiencing poverty and food insecurity to sign up for any and all food assistance programs, especially the Double Up Food Bucks program.
-(Our Kitchen Table is signing people up for this program across the community and at the South East Area Farmers Market.) - 5) Encourage people to support the local food system by patronizing the South East Area Farmers Market, participating in OKT's Food Growing Program and attending workshops and food sharing opportunities so that we can build a movement that creates food justice and food sovereignty.
+Educate the public about how their tax dollars are used to support an unjust and unhealthy food system.

+Challenge the public to view government food assistance programs as beneficial and warranting increased funding.

+Illustrate that government food assistance programs give public money back to the public.
+It's their own money!

+Invite more people experiencing poverty and food insecurity to sign up for any and all food assistance programs, especially the Double Up Food Bucks program.
+(Our Kitchen Table is signing people up for this program across the community and at the South East Area Farmers Market.)

-Monies funding food assistance programs are monies collected, in part, from taxes paid by the very people using the programs.
+Encourage people to support the local food system by patronizing the South East Area Farmers Market, participating in OKT's Food Growing Program and attending workshops and food sharing opportunities so that we can build a movement that creates food justice and food sovereignty.

 OKT invites you and all community organizations to partner with us in our Just Food Dollars campaign.
 First, rethink how you yourself view government assistance programs that enable your neighbors to exercise their right to healthy food.
 Second, refer your friends and neighbors using Bridge Cards to us so we can sign them up for Double Up Food Bucks.

-Last, and most important, join us by posting and sharing our Just Food Campaign information so we can inspire a larger community conversation about how our food system is funded and how we can make it more just.
+And, most important, join us by posting and sharing our Just Food Campaign information so we can inspire a larger community conversation about how our food system is funded and how we can make it more just.